picmac/treazrisland/docs/installation.md

 - ✅ Deliver a reproducible local stack (frontend, backend API, PostgreSQL, Redis, MinIO-compatible object storage, EmulatorJS) via Docker Compose.
 - ✅ Produce an administrator account and import at least one ROM so the `/play/:romId` route can start EmulatorJS immediately.
-- ✅ Capture runtime metrics for critical steps (`pnpm install`, `pnpm --filter treazrisland-frontend build`, `docker compose up --build`) and log which host OS validated the flow.
+- ✅ Capture runtime metrics for critical steps (`pnpm install --frozen-lockfile`, `pnpm --filter treazrisland-frontend build`, `docker compose up --build`) and log which host OS validated the flow.

 ## Requirements at a Glance